devopness/devopness/docs/legal/privacy-policy.md

 We will let you know via email and/or a prominent notice on our Service, prior to the change becoming effective and update “effective date” at the top of this Privacy Policy.

 You are advised to review this Privacy Policy periodically for any changes.
-Changes to this Privacy Policy are effective when they are posted on this page.<br><br>
+Changes to this Privacy Policy are effective when they are posted on this page.

 ## 20. Contact Us